 “Once they see the differences between properties that are professionally staged and those that aren’t with their own eyes, I ask them, ‘If you were a buyer, which home would you purchase?’”

-If you’re selling a house in a neighborhood where all other similar houses up for sale are professionally staged, then your unstaged home will take longer to sell, and/or sell for less.
+If you’re selling a house in a neighborhood where all other similar houses up for sale are professionally staged, then your unstaged home will take longer to sell and/or sell for less.
+Hiring a professional stager can help avoid this.

 Run the numbers on different home staging packages

 Whether you can afford to hire a pro stager is a question only you can answer.
-However, it’s a lot easier to answer if you know how much professional home staging costs.
+However, it’s easier to answer if you know how much professional home staging costs.

 Answering the cost question comes down to knowing what level of staging you’ll need.

-If your interiors already have mass appeal décor that just needs rearranging and streamlining, then you may only need a pro staging consultation, which can cost as little as $125 for a 90-minute session.
+If your interiors already have mass appeal décor that just needs rearranging and streamlining, then you may only need a pro staging consultation, which can cost as little as $150 to $600 for a 120-minute session.

-Sellers that need a little additional help, say a full day (or several days) with the stager’s team doing the redecorating for you, then you’re looking at between $1,090 to $1,500 depending on the number of rooms and the amount of time the job requires.
+Sellers needing extra help, say a full day (or several days) with the stager’s team doing the redecorating for you, then you’re looking at between $1,500 to $2,000 depending on the number of rooms and the time the job requires.

-If the pro stager needs to supply furniture and décor (to stage a vacant house, or one where outdated décor needs to go), then you’ll pay closer to between $2,300 to $3,200 initially to stage 2-3 rooms.
-After that, you’ll pay an ongoing rental fee on the furnishings for every month that they remain in place.
+If the pro stager needs to supply furniture and décor (to stage a vacant house or one where outdated décor needs to go), you’ll pay closer to between $4,000 and $5,000 initially to stage 2-3 rooms.
+After that, you’ll pay an ongoing rental fee for the furnishings that remain in place every month.

-Keep in mind that any money you spend on staging goes toward encouraging buyers to make a strong offer: In fact, HomeLight data shows 67% of agents say staging increases the sale price of a home.
+Keep in mind that any money you spend on staging goes toward encouraging buyers to make a firm offer.
+HomeLight data from 2023 shows 67% of agents say staging will help sell a home.

 Don’t let the extra days of prep work be a factor

-Many sellers don’t want to go the route of hiring a pro stager because they think it will delay their listing.
-However, listing a few days or a week later than planned isn’t going to hurt you—whereas rushing a property to market that isn’t properly prepared very well could.
+Many sellers don’t want to hire a pro stager because they think it will delay their listing.
+However, listing a few days or a week later than planned isn’t hurt you — whereas rushing a property to market that isn’t adequately prepared could.

-To put that in perspective, the average days on market (DOM) for homes was 49 days as of Jan.
-2019, according to NAR.
-On the typical home sale, then, staging could theoretically shave up to nearly a full workweek (anywhere from 3 to five days) from your DOM.
+In perspective, the average days on market (DOM) for homes was 48 days as of September 2023.
+Staging could shave up to nearly an entire workweek from your DOM on the typical home sale.

 Welcome the inside knowledge of the neighborhood